Drekahshi/HISA-PEOPLES-CHAIN/README.md

 https://lovable.dev/projects/244a4e9d-dc25-4d34-bc97-f6d857bc0fec

 ---
-# HISA Project Repository Guide for Judge
+# HISA Project Repository Guide

 ## Overview
 This guide will help you navigate and evaluate the HISA project repository, which contains multiple components including a website, automated market maker (AMM), smart contracts, and documentation.